Skip to Content

 So if you’re a builder, baker, fisherman, or breeder, you are highly sought after.

-The Selection Process: How to Apply
+The Selection Process: How To Move To Antikythera Greece?

-At this point, you might be wondering, moving to Antikythera greece, how to apply?
+At this point, you might be wondering, moving to Antikythera Greece, how to apply to move to Antikythera Greece.
+Where can you find the ‘Antikythera Island how to apply’ form?

 As of now, there is no official application process detailed for those interested in the opportunity.